caisa-lab/caisa-lab.github.io/theses/index.md

 # <i class="fas fa-tools"></i>Theses

-There are some specificities of how the master thesis works in our group, mainly:
+There are some specificities of how the bachelor/master thesis works in our group, mainly:

 - the students are an integral part of our group, i.e. participate in the online chat and in the bi-weekly online group meetings (~1 hour Wednesdays) and online standups (10 min.
 Monday and Friday)
 - the master thesis usually takes about 6 months (it is planned for about 20-24 weeks)